 Based on an original new story by J.K.
-Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child, a new play by Jack Thorne, will have its world premiere at the Palace Theatre in London’s West End in the summer of 2016.
+Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child, a new play by Jack Thorne, has its world premiere at the Palace Theatre in London’s West End in the summer of 2016.

 Produced by Sonia Friedman Productions, Colin Callender’s Playground Entertainment and Harry Potter Theatrical Productions, tickets for Harry Potter and the Cursed Child will go on public sale autumn 2015, details of which will be announced summer 2015 and will be shared on the official website in late July.